Engineering Institute of Canada: Fellows

 Starting in 1963, the Engineering Institute of Canada (EIC) has yearly elected some members to the level of Fellow, to recognize "their excellence in engineering" and "their services to the profession and to society".
 Initially, Fellows were members of the EIC with the annual number honoured and elected as FEIC varying between one (1967) and seventy-eight (1980).
 Since then, they are members of their nominating EIC member society with a maximum of twenty elected FEIC annually.

+Leadership

+Past presidents of the Institute have been: